Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Subversion access permission depends upon the project status (private or
-public) and the class of citizen a user belongs to (see ?).
+public) and the class of citizen a user belongs to (see :ref:`classes-of-citizens`).

 Regarding private projects, only project members have access to the
 Subversion repository.
 By default they all have read and write access.